shmup/lazyjournal/README.md

 Displays a list of all available system and user logs for quick viewing and filtering with regex support (like grep).

-This tool is inspired by and with 🧡 love for [lazydocker](https://github.com/jesseduffield/lazydocker) and [lazygit](https://github.com/jesseduffield/lazygit).
+This tool is inspired by and with love for [lazydocker](https://github.com/jesseduffield/lazydocker) and [lazygit](https://github.com/jesseduffield/lazygit).

-## 🚀 Install from source
+## Install from source

-Clone the repository, install dependencies from `go.mod` and run the project:
+Clone the repository, install dependencies from `go.mod` and run the project or building the executable file:

 ```shell
 git clone https://github.com/Lifailon/lazyjournal